 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted job growth for physicians and surgeons, including psychiatrists, to increase by 14% from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted job growth for physicians and surgeons, including psychiatrists, to increase by 7% from 2018-2028 (www.bls.gov).
 According to the American Academy of Addiction Psychiatry, there is a need for qualified professionals to treat those with substance abuse problems (www2.aaap.org).
-The average salary for psychiatrists in May 2015 was equal to or greater than $187,200 annually, as reported by the BLS.
+The median salary for psychiatrists in May 2018 was equal to or greater than $208,000 annually, as reported by the BLS.

 Certification and Continuing Education Information

-The American Board of Psychiatry and Neurology Inc., which is a member of the American Board of Medical Specialties, offers certification in addition psychiatry.
+The American Board of Psychiatry and Neurology Inc., which is a member of the American Board of Medical Specialties, offers certification in addiction psychiatry.
 Certification generally includes completion of an approved fellowship-training program.
 Applicants must also have been board-certified in psychiatry for at least a year before applying for addiction psychiatry credentials, as well as pass a certification exam.
 The American Society of Addiction Medicine also has a certification exam for psychiatrists in addiction medicine.